Atharvayadav11/ricoz/README.md

 ## Usage
-1.Start the server:
+- Start the server:
 node index.js
 The server will run on http://localhost:3000.

 ## API Endpoints
 The following API endpoints are available:

-Users
-1.GET /api/users
+- GET /api/users
 Retrieve all users.

-2.POST /api/users
+- POST /api/users
 Create a new user.
 Request Body:
 json